ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 Share of Total RE Disbursements

 **Image Description:**
-The image is a bar and line chart illustrating the disbursement of funds (in $ Millions) in various regions from fiscal years 2019 (FY19) to 2023 (FY23), and the share of total RE (likely 'Resilient Economies' or similar) disbursements attributed to FCV (Fragile, Conflict-affected, and Violent) states.

-**Layout and Axes:**
+The image is a combination bar and line graph illustrating financial disbursements over five fiscal years: FY19, FY20, FY21, FY22, and FY23.

+**Layout & Key Elements:**
+1. **Axes:**
-- The vertical axis on the left is labeled "$ Millions," with values ranging from 0 to 20,000.
+   - The vertical axis on the left measures disbursements in millions of dollars, ranging from 0 to 20,000.
-- The horizontal axis lists fiscal years: FY19, FY20, FY21, FY22, and FY23.
-- The vertical axis on the right shows "Share of Total RE Disbursements" in percentages from 0% to 100%.
+   - The vertical axis on the right measures the share of total RE disbursements as a percentage, from 0% to 100%.

-**Key Elements:**
+   - The horizontal axis shows fiscal years: FY19 to FY23.

+2. **Bar Chart:**
+   - Bars are stacked, representing disbursements to four categories: Ukraine, Afghanistan, West Bank and Gaza, and Other FCV (Fragile, Conflict, and Violence-affected) States.
-- There are stacked bars for each fiscal year, representing four categories:
+   - The colors for each category are:
-  1. Ukraine (Blue)
+     - Blue: Ukraine
-  2. Afghanistan (Orange)
+     - Orange: Afghanistan
-  3. West Bank and Gaza (Green)
+     - Green: West Bank and Gaza
-  4. Other FCV States (Yellow-Orange)
+     - Yellow: Other FCV States.
+   - The bars show a notable rise in FY22 and a significant surge in FY23, with Ukraine representing the majority of the disbursement in these last two years.

+3. **Line Chart:**
-- A thick dark blue line with percentage values above it traces the "FCV Share of Total RE Disbursement" over the fiscal years.
+   - A dark blue line plots the "FCV Share of Total RE Disbursement" percentages alongside the bar chart.

-**Data Highlights and Text:**
-- From FY19 to FY21, the disbursements are relatively small and made up mostly by Afghanistan, West Bank and Gaza, and Other FCV States.
-- In FY22 and FY23
+   - Data points are labeled with percentages for each year:
+     - FY19: 45%
+     - FY20
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p41_img1.png)